TolaOgunniyi/Market-Basket-Analysis/README.md

 ### Part 2:
  - Modeling and extraction of .csv file for network analysis.
  ----
+The rules learned from the Market Basket analysis were used to construct the graph shown below.
+It is a directed graph that consists of 5 main clusters.
+The different clusters do provide an insight as to how a customer(s) purchased electronic products on Amazon.

 ![top terms](images/network_analysis.png)
 <div align="center"> Network analysis or Graph based on associations rules mining</div>
 <br>

 ### References
 - https://www.kaggle.com/saurav9786/recommender-system-using-amazon-reviews